pythonwithalex/mynotes/Linux/RaspberryPiTutorial1.md

   - The Netmask: 255.255.255.0

 + **Broadcast Address**
-  - The broadcast address on a network is a host address at which each host is configured to receieve ethernet packets.
+  - The broadcast address is an address that reaches all hosts on a LAN segment.
 Like the network address, it is a reserved address where you can direct messages intended for everyone on a LAN network.
 In the case of my LAN, the broadcast is the last possible address on my network,  ````192.168.1.255````.

 + **Gateway**: since we know the Network Address now, the gateway is simply the second possible address in ascending order, so ````192.168.1.1````.
 This Gateway is also your WIFI router's address.
   - DHCP RANGE: ????